ironhack-labs/lab-express-basic-auth/readme.md

 Once the user has signed up, he has to be able to log in the application.
 You have to create the view and add the correct functionality in the controller to let them log in the application.

-Once the user has logged in, you have to create a session with `express-session` and `mongo-connect`.
+Once the user has logged in, you have to create a session with `express-session` and `connect-mongo`.

 Again, we have to check out that the fields are correctly filled before try to authenticate him.